OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-tables.md

 ![Table with new calculated column in Excel](../images/excel-tables-add-calculated-column.png)

-## Resize a table
+## Resize a table (preview)

+> [!NOTE]
+> The `Table.resize` method is currently only available in public preview. [!INCLUDE [Information about using preview APIs](../includes/using-excel-preview-apis.md)]
+>

 Your add-in can resize a table without adding data to the table.
 To resize a table, use the [resize](/javascript/api/excel/excel.table#resize_newRange_) method.
-The following code sample shows resize a table, with the new range **A1:D20**.
+The following code sample shows how to resize a table and set the new range of the table to **A1:D20**.

 > [!IMPORTANT]
 > The new range of the table must overlap with the original range, and the headers (or the top of the table) must be in the same row.